rajpabari/cs140e-25win/labs/0-pi-setup/README.md

 This step and the next should only ever need to be done once.

 Checkoff:
-  - Run `make` in `3-bin-hello` and see that it compiles and run hello.
+  - You should be able to type `pi-install` in any directory and have it be found and run.
-  - Alternatively: you should be able to type `pi-install` in any directory and have it be found and run.
+  - So, for example `pi-install hello.bin` should work.

 To save you time, typing and mistakes you'll now tell your shell to look for executable programs in a `bin` directory located in your home